yathAg/openroad_vsd_7nmContest/README.md

 ## Conclusion

 This hackathon was a great exposure to ORFS and understanding the flow along with the file directories.
-I definitely look forward to using this tool more and also contributing to the project to make Chip design more accessible and availible for all.
+I definitely look forward to using this tool more and also contributing to the project to make Chip design more accessible and available for all.

 I would like to thank  Vijayan Krishnan, Matt Liberty and the teams from VSD and OpenRoad to provide this amazing opportunity and being patient with my countless doubts.